-The research component of the project included a randomized controlled trial, or RCT, along with studies examining how summer learning programs were implemented.
-Conducted by RAND, the RCT focused on students who were in 3rd grade in spring, 2013.
+The RCT focused on students who were in 3rd grade in spring, 2013.
 Students who signed up to take part in the districts’ summer learning programs were randomly selected to participate or not participate in the program for two summers (2013 and 2014).
-RAND will continue to gather a wide range of data from both groups of students through the 7th grade, including school year grades and attendance, student performance on standardized tests of math and reading, and measures of social-emotional skills.
+RAND has continued to gather a wide range of data from both groups of students through the 7th grade, including school year grades and attendance, student performance on standardized tests of math and reading, and measures of social-emotional skills.
 To learn more about the study and the results published to date, visit the

 summer learning section of The Wallace Foundation’s Knowledge Center.